When babies are born, they’re born with a primitive reflex called the Rooting Reflex. It’s in place to ensure they survive by being able to find food.

-A light touch on baby’s cheek, or stimulation of the edge of the mouth will cause a baby to turn its head toward the side of stimulation and open its mouth with an extended tongue in preparation for suckling.
+A light touch on baby’s cheek, or stimulation of the edge of the mouth, will cause a baby to turn its head toward the side of stimulation and open its mouth with an extended tongue in preparation for suckling.
 It helps baby put the nipple in its mouth.

-Retained Rooting Reflex may lead to:
+If the Rooting Reflex is retained, it may lead to:

-How to test for the Rooting reflex at home
+How to Test for the Rooting Reflex at Home

-Run your finger gently from the corner of your child’s mouth out towards the bottom of the jaw.
+- Run your finger gently from the corner of your child’s mouth out towards the bottom of the jaw.

 What to do about it?

 A Kinesiology balance can identify and rectify retained primitive reflexes.
 If you think you, your child, or an adult in your life may have a retained Rooting Reflex, book an appointment so we can test and balance the primitive and postural reflexes.